Employing Minors in Your Restaurant This Summer? 4 Ways to Maintain Compliance

 With summer in full swing, now is the perfect time to revisit minor law compliance for your restaurant.

 Seasonal summer jobs employ millions of minor-aged workers each year, with the foodservice industry leading as one of the top employers of underaged workers.
 In some jurisdictions, quick-service restaurants can employ minors as young as 14 and 15 years old, but there are a number of conditions that must be met.

-Recently, the restaurant industry has recently been under scrutiny for violating minor laws and child labor law compliance has become a top concern for the federal government.
+The restaurant industry has recently been under scrutiny for violating minor laws and child labor law compliance has become a top concern for the federal government.

 According to the US Department of Labor (DOL), violations of child labor laws are up 69% since 2018.
 In response, the DOL has reaffirmed its commitment to preventing child labor law violations by launching new programs and efforts that are targeted at educating businesses and increasing awareness.

-The best way to avoid violations is to keep all of your stores prepared in advance with up-to-date labor rules configured in your labor management platform.
+The best way to avoid violations is to keep all of your stores prepared with up-to-date labor rules configured in your labor management platform.
 As a best practice, your system administrator should regularly review the labor rules that have been configured to accommodate different labor laws in different states or jurisdictions.

 From Maryland to California, Crunchtime’s labor rules are highly flexible and can handle a variety of minor scheduling restrictions to ensure that underaged workers are never scheduled beyond the configured threshold for their available hours.
 When any of your managers log in to Crunchtime to create a schedule, they will all experience the exact same interface, no matter what state they are in, or what labor rules have been applied for their specific store location.
 This cohesiveness makes it easier to create compliant schedules and manage labor costs across all of your different store locations.

 Crunchtime’s labor rules are highly configurable and can accommodate minor laws across all 50 states and every jurisdiction in the US.

 2. Use your configured labor rules during scheduling